aaronfagan/docker-backups-s3/README.md

 - The AWS region your S3 bucket is hosted in.

 **`DIR_BACKUP`**
-- The directory on your container that you want to backup.
+- Comma separated list of directories on your container that you want to backup.

 **`DIR_MOUNT`**
 - The directory on your host that you want to backup.